Equidimensional Isometric Extensions: Iteration

 and consider the functional $\mathcal F:X\to\R$ given by

-Since $X$ consists of uniform Lipschitz functions, $\mathcal F$ is a well-defined and non-negative upper semicontinuous functional and we obtain as a Corollary of Theorem \ref{maintheorem} \begin{coro} The zero-set of $\mathcal F$ is dense in $X$. \end{coro} \end{remark}
+Since $X$ consists of uniform Lipschitz functions, $\mathcal F$ is a well-defined and nonnegative upper semicontinuous functional and we obtain as a corollary of Theorem \ref{maintheorem} \begin{coro} The zero-set of $\mathcal F$ is dense in $X$. \end{coro} \end{remark}

 \begin{remark}[Global Results] The method presented here allows to obtain global results from the local ones by a partition of unity argument.
 Here, ``global'' means that we want to construct solutions to \eqref{dissproblemrelaxed} on a neighborhood of $\Sigma$ (and not only of a point in $\Sigma$).
-The global result is obtained exactly as in Section 7 of \cite{wasem}, where the step, the stage and the iteration are replaced by the step, the stage and the iteration of the present article. \end{remark}
+The global result is obtained exactly as in \cite[Section 7]{wasem}, where the step, the stage and the iteration are replaced by the step, the stage and the iteration of the present article. \end{remark}